Burma, April 1894

 “Ability is not the same as necessity,” she whispered, and Watson knew that Holmes knew, as he did, that her thoughts were five years and five thousand miles away with a dead woman.

 “I admit I may have confused the two,” Holmes agreed.
 He still had Watson’s hand in a crushing grip.
-At least in three yeathane had not forgotten how to care for Sherlock Holmes: slowly, wary of startling him or overwhelming that sensitive awareness, he laid his hand along Holmes’s unshaven jaw, turning his head slightly.
+At least in three years they had not forgotten how to care for Sherlock Holmes: slowly, wary of startling him or overwhelming that sensitive awareness, he laid his hand along Holmes’s unshaven jaw, turning his head slightly.

 “You must not leave again,” he said, and did not attempt to disguise his elation when Holmes shook his head.